xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

 >
 As a Guest Blogger, document creation is very similar to an owner/contributor workflow, except:
 >
 * **Create a Local copy of your markdown content first.
 You could use any offline markdown editor or a host of online markdown editors to do so.**
-* **Use [prose.io](http://prose.io) to submit your content for review** {: .notice--info}
+* **Use [prose.io](http://prose.io) to submit your content for review**

-If you've understood how to use [prose.io](http://prose.io) from the [@xrdocs How-To guide]({{ base_path }}/tutorials/xrdocs-how-to#introducing-proseio) section, then there is **NO DIFFERENCE** between a guest blogger and an owner/contributor workflow during document creation.

-* Copy and Paste your markdown content into [prose.io](http://prose.io), in the right repository.
+* ** Update your local markdown content based on reviewer's comments.
-* Make sure you **uncheck** the Published checkbox in the metadata field.
-Fill up the rest of fields as always.
-If you do not uncheck the published flag, then you will be asked to do so during the review process.
-* Commit.
+{: .notice--info}